Hockey Referee Certification

 |Level 3 Official||May officiate 16 & under, 18 & under, high school leagues, and senior 20+ leagues.
 One year experience before moving to Level 4.
 Must get a minimum open book exam score of 45/50 or closed book exam score of 40/50, and complete all other requirements.|

 |Level 4 Official||May officiate all levels of USA Hockey.
 Level 4 officials have the utmost experience by passing through all the levels, taking approximately 3-4 years.
 Must get a minimum open book exam score of 45/50 or closed book exam score of 40/50, and complete all other requirements.
-Level 4 officials are also evaluated by a USA Hockey evaluator before being able to officiate high level games.|
+Level 4 officials are also evaluated by a USA Hockey evaluator before being able to officiate high-level games.|

-NHL hockey referees have been reported to make between $193,174 to $224,564 per year.
-Their salary can average anywhere between $165,000 to $360,000 per year depending on experience.
+Full-time NHL hockey referees have been reported to make between $165,000 to $360,000 per year, depending on experience.
 Linesmen range between $110,00 to $235,000 per year.
-In comparison to hockey players, NHL players make a minimum of $650,000 per year, with the highest player making $15.9 million per year.
+In comparison to players, NHL players make a minimum of $650,000 per year, with the highest-paid player making $12.4 million per year.